oussamabalbal1/installing-k8s-kubeadm/1-intalling-k8s-kubeadm-way.md

 ### Installing Ubuntu in VMware
 1. Create two VMs name them as following :

-    - The `Master` VM will be our control node (we gonna deploy the kubernetes control plan on this node)
+    - The `Master` VM will be our control node (we're going to deploy the kubernetes control plan on this node)

-    - The `Worker` VM will be the worker node (we gonna deploy application on this node)
+    - The `Worker` VM will be the worker node (we're going to deploy applications on this node)
 2. Install Ubuntu on them (I gave each VM : 2 vCPU, 2.5GB RAM and 20GB of disk)
 3. Change the network adapter of the VMs to `Bridged `, So the VMs will be in the same network with our host
 <img src="images/kubeadm-res.png" width="600">